pwnaccelerator/pwnaccelerator.github.io/_posts/2017-04-27-signal-part3.markdown

 ### What is the impact?

   - An attacker can replay the first messages of a session.
 The applies to all messages sent until the first Diffie-Hellman ratchet step, not only the first message.
 Depending on the type of communication severity may vary.
-For human to human text-only communication the impact is limited, but in machine-to-machine or group messaging contexts this property of the Signal Protocol might enable attacks.
+For human to human text-only communication the impact is limited, but in machine-to-machine or group messaging contexts this property of the Signal Protocol might enable further attacks.

 ### Is this a vulnerability?